sandyschumann/sandyschumann.github.io/README.md

 Schumann, S. & Moore, Y. (2023).
 Examining Bystanders’ Decisions to Not Intervene in Incidents of Hate Speech Online and Offline. https://osf.io/preprints/psyarxiv/e7q5n/

 ### Recent Publications
-##2023
+### 2023

 Cherry, M. & Schumann, S. (2023).
 The Role of Emotions in the Radicalisation Process.
 In: Sociology of Violent Extremism (Eds.
 S. Lakhani and A. Amarasingam).
 Oxford, UK: Oxford University Press.

 Clemmow, C., van der Vegt, I., Rottweiler, B., Schumann, S., & Gill, P. (2023).
 Crowdsourcing Samples for Research on Violent Extremism: A Research Note.
 Terrorism and Political Violence.

+Schumann, S. & Bouhana, N. (in press).
+The Social Ecology of Radicalization.
+In: Research Handbook On Radicalization (Ed.
+K. Braddock).
+Edward Elgar Publishing.

 Schumann, S., Clemmow, C., Rottweiler, B., & Gill, P. (2023).
 Distinct Patterns of Incidental Exposure to and Active Selection of Radicalizing Information Indicate Varying Levels of Support for Violent Extremism.
 PLOS One.

 Schumann, S., & Wolfowicz, M. (2023).
 Can We Compare Attitudes Towards Crime Around the World?
 Assessing Measurement Invariance of the Morally Debatable Behavior Scale Across 44 Countries.
-Journal of QUantitative Criminology.
+Journal of Quantitative Criminology.

-##2022
+### 2022

 Bouhana, N. & Schumann, S. (2022).
 Are Conceptual Frameworks Of Radicalisation Leading To Involvement In Terrorism 'Observable'?.
 Report for the Centre for Research and Evidence on Security Threats.